dortania/OpenCore-Install-Guide/extras/verbose.md

 * `ConsoleBehaviourOs`: set to Graphics
 * `ConsoleBehaviourUi`: set to Text
+* `ConsoleMode` set to Max
+   * Setting to Max can infact break the resolution, if having issues set this to blank

 Please refer below for other settings if these Misc/Boot values do not work for your firmware.